Atari: Atari Corporation (1984–1996)

-Atari Games (1984–1999)
+Atari Games Corporation (1985–1999)

-After the sale of the consumer electronics and computer divisions to Jack Tramiel, Atari was renamed Atari Games Corporation.
-Atari Games retained most of the same employees and managers from the coin-operated games division and continued many of the divisions projects from before the transition.
-In 1985, a controlling interest in the coin-operated games division was sold to Namco, which also took the Atari Games name.
-Warner renamed Atari Games to Atari Holdings, which continued as a non-operating subsidiary until 1992.
-Meanwhile, Namco later lost interest in operating Atari Games.
+After the asset sale to Tramel Technology, Atari was renamed Atari Games, Inc. In 1985, Warner established a new corporation called AT Games, Inc. with Namco, which purchased a controlling interest in the new venture.
+Warner then transferred the coin-operated games division of Atari Games, Inc. to AT Games, Inc., which renamed itself Atari Games Corporation.
+Warner renamed Atari Games, Inc. to Atari Holdings, which continued as a nonoperating subsidiary until 1992.
 In 1987, Namco sold 33% of its shares to a group of employees led by then-president Hideyuki Nakajima.
 He had been the president of Atari Games since 1985.
-Atari Ireland was a subsidiary of Atari Games that manufactured their games for the European market; while under Namco, Atari Ireland also manufactured Sega's Hang-On (1985) for the European market.
+Atari Ireland was a subsidiary of Atari Games that manufactured their games for the European market.

 Atari Games continued to manufacture arcade games and units, and starting in 1988, also sold cartridges for the Nintendo Entertainment System under the Tengen brand name, including a version of Tetris.
 The companies exchanged a number of lawsuits in the late 1980s related to disputes over the rights to Tetris and Tengen's circumvention of Nintendo's lockout chip, which prevented third parties from creating unauthorized games.
-The suit finally reached a settlement in 1994, with Atari Games paying Nintendo cash damages and use of several patent licenses.
+The suit finally reached a settlement in 1994, with Atari Games paying Nintendo cash damages and the use of several patent licenses.

-In April 1996, after an unsuccessful bid by Atari co-founder Nolan Bushnell, the company was sold to WMS Industries, owners of the Williams, Bally and Midway arcade brands, which restored the use of the Atari Games name.
-On November 19, 1999, Atari Games Corporation was renamed Midway Games West Inc., resulting in the Atari Games name no longer being used.
+In April 1996, after an unsuccessful bid by Atari cofounder Nolan Bushnell, the company was sold to WMS Industries, owners of the Williams, Bally, and Midway arcade brands, which restored the use of the Atari Games name.
+On November 19, 1999, Atari Games Corporation was renamed Midway Games West Inc., resulting in the Atari Games name no longer being used, with San Francisco Rush 2049 being the final Atari-branded arcade release.

 Hasbro Interactive (1998–2000)

-On March 13, 1998, JTS sold the Atari name and assets to Hasbro Interactive for $5 million, less than a fifth of what Warner Communications had paid 22 years earlier.
+On March 13, 1998, JTS sold the Atari name and assets to Hasbro Interactive for $5 million.
 This transaction primarily involved the brand and intellectual property, which now fell under the Atari Interactive division of Hasbro Interactive.
+Two years after Atari's "death", the brand made a comeback with Hasbro immediately stating the development of new remakes of Atari classics, starting with Centipede released on Windows PCs later that year.

 The brand name changed hands again in December 2000 when French software publisher Infogrames took over Hasbro Interactive.